Giving premature and full-term babies a better start in life

 The extra blood volume helps to stabilise blood pressure and delivers extra iron-rich haemoglobin to the baby (iron is particularly important for healthy development).
 It also reduces the need for later invasive transfusions, which can themselves carry complications, and are often viewed with understandable concern by parents.

-Graphic showing that the amount of blood transferred to the baby from the mother by delaying cord clamping is the equivalent of giving an adult a two litre blood transfusion
+The amount of blood that can be transferred by delaying baby cord clamping is the same as giving an adult a two-litre blood transfusion.

 Studies in Mexico also suggest that babies who undergo DCC also have fewer infections – particularly of the gut – in the first six months of life.
 And a recent study in Australia shows if you give extra blood to the pre-term baby the in-hospital mortality rate is reduced by 30%.